naturallaw777/Sovran_SystemsOS/CONTRIBUTING.md

 The workflow is:

-1. Development happens on the `staging-dev` branch on Gitea, which this GitHub repository mirrors.
+1. Development happens on the `staging-dev` branch on Gitea, which the GitHub repository mirrors.
-2. All activity in this GitHub repo — issues, pull requests, reviews, and testing — is done against the mirrored `staging-dev` code.
+2. All activity in the GitHub repo — issues, pull requests, reviews, and testing — is done against the mirrored `staging-dev` code.
 3. When changes are complete and tested, they are moved to the `stable` branch on the Gitea instance, which is the code used by released Sovran_SystemsOS builds.

-Please note: this repo mirrors `staging-dev`, so it may contain new features and code not yet in the `stable` branch on Gitea, and this code is not fully tested.
+Please note: the GitHub repo mirrors `staging-dev`, so it may contain new features and code not yet in the `stable` branch on Gitea, and this code is not fully tested.